-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 As his recovery intensified, Federer live streamed a practice session with France's Lucas Pouille on Periscope in late December that has been viewed more than 900,000 times.

-Playing at the mixed Hopman Cup in Perth the first week of January gave Federer valuable match practice prior to seemingly being handed a wicked draw in Melbourne.
+Playing at the mixed Hopman Cup in Perth the first week of January gave Federer valuable match practice prior to seemingly being handed a testing draw in Melbourne.

 "I was impressed by the way he was playing in Perth," Mark Philippoussis, the man Federer beat for his first grand slam title at Wimbledon in 2003, told CNN.

 "He just looked so relaxed.
 He's having fun on the court.
 He looked happy.
 He looked in a great place, moving so incredibly well, hitting the ball well.

 "And his matches have gone better and better.
 Did I expect him to beat Tomas?
 Yes, but not the way he did.
 He hit him off the court.
 Overpowered him.
 And that's tough to do against Tomas.